Drywall Nail and Screw Pop Repair Services in St. Albert, AB

 Screw Pop Repair for Walls and Ceilings

-Screw pop repair involves backing out the loose fastener and installing a replacement screw in a slightly different location.
+Screw pop repair involves backing out the loose fastener and placing a replacement screw in a slightly different location.
 We ensure the new drywall screw sits flush with the paper surface without breaking through.

 Our screw repair process includes: